 As Brisbane’s branch of the Maclean roastery, Botero House's reputation for good coffee meant they were always going to be a smash.
 Their studio-style digs on Adelaide Street are homey but not kitsch, cool but not cool, and is good for everything from morning coffee right through to evening tapas.
 Botero offers five coffee blends to choose from at the counter (no, we can’t pick a favourite), all of which are available to purchase for the fanatic’s home use.

-Though touted as an experimental chocolate lab for the Noosa Chocolate Factory, the Little Research Store has deep respect for both kinds of grind.
-From their lodgings in the ground level of CP1 they sate the cravings of sweet-toothed rat racers from all over the city.
+Though technically an outlet for the Noosa Chocolate Factory, this hole-in-the-wall spot has deep respect for both kinds of grind.
+From their lodgings on Adelaide Street they sate the cravings of sweet-toothed rat racers from all over the city.
 Wall to wall with their latest chocolates, getting your coffee fix here is literally like being a kid in a candy store, and let’s not forget the most flooring hot chocolates this side of Switzerland.

 They’ve tucked themselves into an unassuming winkle just off the Elizabeth Street bustle, but Strauss’ discreet digs do little to stop the crowds spilling into the alley.
 With such a lot of hubbub, news of their Supreme coffee game gets around quickly; their baristas are personally responsible for the indoctrination of numerous die-hard coffee chain junkies to the all-consuming fervour of specialty coffee.